Opinion

 2

-The state next claims that the Appellate Court incorrectly concluded that the state's attorney improperly attempted to bolster the credibility of Lasko when she stated in her rebuttal argument that Lasko "was the driver in this incident and the least culpable person that had knowledge about the Orange robbery of the people [who] were involved with it.
-It makes absolute sense that she would be the person and, in addition, because she gave a truthful statement to the police in the first place implicating herself, that she'd be the person that the state would be interested in obtaining her testimony."
-The defendant argues that this statement left the jury with the impression that "[t]he police and state trust [Lasko], [and that] you should as well."
+The state next claims that the Appellate Court incorrectly concluded that the state’s attorney improperly attempted to bolster the credibility of Lasko when she stated in her rebuttal argument that Lasko “was the driver in this incident and the least culpable person that had knowledge about the Orange robbery of the people [who] were involved with it.
+It makes absolute sense that she would be the person and, in addition, because she gave a truthful statement to the police in the first place implicating herself, that she’d be the person that the state would be interested in obtaining her testimony.”
+The defendant argues that this state ment left the jury with the impression that “[t]he police and state trust [Lasko], [and that] you should as well.”
 We disagree.

-The state's attorney immediately reinforced this inference by describing the punishment that Lasko faced in making her statement.
-"I would just like you to think and when you're back there in that jury roomabout three years in jail for someone who's never been arrested before and who's never spoken to the police before and has never been locked up before.
+The state’s attorney immediately reinforced this inference by describing the punishment that Lasko faced in making her statement.
+“I would just like you to think— and when you’re back there in that jury room — about three years in jail for someone who’s never been arrested before and who’s never spoken to the police before and has never been locked up before.
 And it may seem like a short period of time considering all the things that she was charged with, which, as you know, is a result of her confessions, her arrests were a result of her confessions.
 Three years.
 You sit there for a half hour and think about being incarcerated for a half hour.
-Three years to someone who's never spent time in jail is punishment."
+Three years to someone who’s never spent time in jail is punishment.”

-As we previously have noted, "[w]e must give the jury the credit of being able to differentiate between argument on the evidence and attempts to persuade [it] to draw inferences in the state's favor, on one hand, and improper unsworn testimony, with the suggestion of secret knowledge, on the other hand."
+argument on the evidence and attempts to persuade [it] to draw inferences in the state’s favor, on one hand, and improper unsworn testimony, with the suggestion of secret knowledge, on the other hand.”
 (Internal quotation marks omitted.)
-State v.
-Thompson, supra, 266 Conn. at 465-66, 832 A.2d 626.
-In other words, a prosecutor's *993 remarks are not improper when they underscore an inference, on the basis of the evidence presented at trial, that the jury could have drawn on its own.
-See State v.
-Stevenson, supra, 269 Conn. at 585, 849 A.2d 626.

-In the present case, the state's attorney's use of the term "truthful," taken in context, did not suggest to the jury that she had secret knowledge that Lasko's testimony was reliable but merely suggested that, because Lasko faced serious criminal sanction in making her statement to the police, she likely was telling the truth.
-In other words, the state's attorney was not, as the defendant claims, suggesting to the jury that "[t]he police and state trust [Lasko], you should as well."
-Rather, the state's attorney was saying that the police and state trusted Lasko because the statement she gave to the police subjected her to three years imprisonment.
+In the present case, the state’s attorney’s use of the term “truthful,” taken in context, did not suggest to the jury that she had secret knowledge that Lasko’s testimony was reliable but merely suggested that, because Lasko faced serious criminal sanction in making her statement to the police, she likely was telling the truth.
+In other words, the state’s attorney was not, as the defendant claims, suggesting to the jury that “[t]he police and state trust [Lasko], you should as well.”
+Rather, the state’s attorney was saying that the police and statе trusted Lasko because the statement she gave to the police subjected her to three years imprisonment.
 This statement was not improper.

 3